NREL/floris/docs/dev_guide.md

-Import lines can easily get out of hand and cause unnecessary distraction in source code files. [isort](https://pycqa.github.io/isort/index.html) it used to automatically manage imports in the source code.
+Import lines can easily get out of hand and cause unnecessary distraction in source code files. [isort](https://pycqa.github.io/isort/index.html) is used to automatically manage imports in the source code.
 It can be run directly with the following command:

 ```bash